MY VIEW FROM THE COCKPIT

 Somewhere in the middle of that miserable night, the first of what would be many, many, many rocket attacks occurred.
 I felt like I would vibrate out of that bed.
 I so desperately wanted to pray.
 I wanted to know God.
 I wanted a faith so that I would know that He was going to protect me.
 But I felt my prayers were like talking to a wall.
 I didn’t know God.
 Many more times during the course of that year and the years to follow, I would want to know more about Him.
 But never once did I feel like He even knew who I was.

 As a kid, I grew up in small town in Oklahoma.
 My parents took me to church every Sunday.
 They were good people.
-I knew the right words.
+I learned the right spiritual words.
 I could carry on a religious conversation with most people.
 But my faith never matured from those childhood days.
-I had no relationship with God.
+I had no relationship with Christ.
 I didn’t know that such a thing existed.
 I had gotten into life-in-the-fast-lane and loved it.
 Up until that wretched night with the rocket attacks, there had never seemed to be a need for God.

 I survived that horrible night and soon began flying one or two combat missions every day.
 As a forward air controller, I went to the Army briefings each day and I knew where our guys were going to be.
 I knew who might be at risk for real trouble.
 When a firefight occurred, I was immediately overhead and in radio contact with our guys.
 As I was fully armed, I either assaulted the enemy myself or coordinated and directed fighter strikes or artillery support.

-For those guys on the ground, I was the best friend they had.
-I was always where the action was.
-The missions we flew in the OV-10 Bronco had one of the highest percentages of casualties of any Air Force mission in Vietnam.
 Before that year was over, many more of my classmates would die.
 But each time I came back from a flight, I said to myself “I came back today for one reason, because I am really good.”
 The Attitude continued to grow.
 When my tour was over, was there any need to pray?
 No way.
 I was on my way to the top.
 Who needed God?

 Then my dream assignment came.
 The F-105 Thunderchief.
 It was the fastest low altitude fighter in the free world -- over two and a half times the speed of sound on the treetops.
 It was a fighter that every young fighter pilot wanted to fly.
 One guy alone in the airplane.
 It was fantastic.
 To fly the “Thud,” as it was affectionately called, you had to go to a fighter upgrade school that was one of the most prestigious fighter weapons schools in the world.